 Soccer Ball Race

-The beach ball race is one of our favorite Field Day activities.
+The Mammoth Beach Ball race is one of our favorite Field Day activities.
 Have students get into groups of 3 or 4.
 Each team member must keep their hand on the beach ball at all times.
 Set up some markers such as pool noodles as a roadway to challenge teams to keep the ball within the lines.
 The students must get to the end of the roadway with all of their teammates still touching the ball.
 This really takes a team effort to control the ball!
 Use a stop watch to time each team.
 The fastest time wins!
 You can also modify it to have students kick the ball instead and the first to the finish line wins.

 Balloon or Ball Launcher